CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 Every employee should be encouraged to leave their domestic workplaces tidy.
 Employees in the home environment must ensure that unauthorized persons can not access IT applications, data, data media or documents.
 All employees must review their workplaces and ensure that sensitive information is not freely accessible, so that the availability, confidentiality and integrity of data can not be adversely affected.

 If an employee only briefly leaves the home office during working hours, it is sufficient to lock the room if possible and / or to lock the screen in such a way that access is only possible after successful authentication.
 If a room can not be closed, sensitive documents should be locked even in the case of a short absence.
-If an employee is absent for a longer period of time, for example when traveling on business or on vacation, he has to clean up his workplace in such a way that there are no vulnerable data carriers or documents lying around undeclared.
+If an employee is absent for a longer period of time, for example when traveling on business or on vacation, he has to clean up his workplace in such a way that no data carriers or documents needing protection are left undocked.
 For this, the employees need sufficiently dimensioned and lockable storage options, such.
 B. safe roll containers with locks.

 Also, passwords should never be stored easily (eg on an adhesive label on the monitor or under the desk pad).
 Also, no trivial passwords should be used.
 Safety management supervisors and staff should advise employees that they need to properly clean up their domestic workplaces.

 #### INF.8.M2 Transportation of work material to the home workplace [Home automation]

 For official tasks to be carried out at a home office, all necessary information must be available there.
 Files, data media and other documents must be transported safely.
-This is the way to regulate how data carriers and documents are exchanged between the home office and the institution.
+This is how to regulate how data media and documents are exchanged between the home office and the institution.
 The following points should therefore be considered or regulated at least:

 * Which files, data carriers and documents may be exchanged via which transport route (eg postal route, courier, parcel service)?
-* What protective measures must be observed during transport?
+* What protective measures should be observed during transport?

 + It also includes selecting suitable packaging.